plvu99/Impact-of-Salary-Hikes-on-Employee-Attrition/README.md

 ### 2. Employee satisfaction is a strong retention driver

 Two variables significantly reduce attrition risk:
-- Job satisfaction
+- job satisfaction
-- Work-life balance
+- work-life balance

 Employees who feel engaged and supported in their roles are much more likely to remain with the organization.

 ### 3. Career growth and long-term incentives matter

 The analysis shows strong retention effects for:
-- Stock options
+- stock options
-- Job level progression
+- job level progression
-- Longer tenure
+- longer tenure

 Employees who see long-term growth opportunities are less likely to leave.